 As their stomachs begin to hold more food they will wake less during the nights and give you more sleep time.

 Your baby will also learn to self soothe somewhat so when they do wake they will learn to put themselves back to sleep without too much fuss.

 In order to understand your newborn’s sleep schedule you have to remember:

 1. Not to overstimulate your baby by playing with them too much or keeping them awake longer than necessary.

 2. Your baby will spend about 50% of their sleep time in REM (Rapid Eye Movement) which is a very light sleep.

 3. By the time your baby reaches 3/4 months their sleep pattern should much more closely resemble yours.

-One final note to remember as well is that when you hear a mom saying “my baby slept though the night from 1 day old” it doesn’t necessarily mean that they did.
+One final note to remember as well is that when you hear a mom saying “my baby slept through the night from 1 day old” it doesn’t necessarily mean that they did.

 Most babies will sleep well but still wake up for milk then go back to bed.
 When my firstborn would wake during the night, he sometimes stayed awake for 30 minutes after feeding before he went back to sleep.
 It was awful.

 My lastborn was different.
-He would need to be in bed by 7pm and would sleep though until about 7am but he still woke up for feeds inbetween.
+He would need to be in bed by 7 pm and would sleep through until about 7 am but he still woke up for feeds in between.